You are currently viewing See Why Light Is Pink in Fairbanks in January

 Is It Dark in Alaska All Winter?

 At winter solstice, the Sun is still 2o above the horizon in Fairbanks at noon.
 There are about 3:42 hours of daylight on December 21.
 However, you only have to drive north, maybe a seven hour drive, depending on the road conditions, to Wiseman (67°26′0″N 150°5′40″W) on December 21 to have no sunrise.
 In Utqiagvik (formerly Barrow), the farthest north Alaskan community, the polar night starts on November 18.
 The Sun remains below the horizon for 66 (!) days.
 The Sun rises again on January 22 at 1:16 PM, just to set again at 2:02 PM.
-Read more about winter solstice in Fairbanks.
+This means after 66 days of darkness, Utqiagvik has about 46 minutes of pink light, if the sky is cloud-free!

 On the contrary, at Amatignak Island (in the Aleutian Chain), which is the southernmost point of Alaska (51.262222 N, 179.108611 W), daylight and night conditions are more comparable to those in Leipzig, Germany (51.3397 N, 12.3731 E), London, UK (51.5074 N, 0.1278 W) or Calgary, Canada (51.0447 N, 114.0719 W).
-Read more about Alaska daylight and white nights.

 References